bll123/ballroomdj-4/README.txt

       original BallroomDJ installation is untouched and can still be used.

 Known Issues:
-  All Platforms
-    - The song selection display may display strange values for numeric columns (will be fixed at a later date).
-  MacOS
-    - I do not have access to a MacOS M1 (Apple Silicon / arm64) machine at this time, so I cannot build for that platform.
   Windows
     - The marquee position is not saved when it is iconified (close the window instead).